Captain Universe

-Captain Universe is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
-It is the guardian and protector of Eternity.
-Rather than a character with a single identity, Captain Universe is a persona that has merged with several hosts during its publication history.
+Captain Universe is a character appearing in American comic books published by Marvel Comics.
+Created by Bill Mantlo and Michael Golden, the character first appeared in Micronauts #8 (August 1979).
+Captain Universe is the guardian and protector of Eternity.
+Rather than a character with a single identity, it is a persona that has merged with several hosts during its publication history.